tinjothomas/dreamhome/app/policies/terms-and-conditions/terms.md

 #### 9. Privacy Policy

 9.1.
-Our collection and use of personal information is governed by our Privacy Policy, available at [Privacy Policy URL].
+Our collection and use of personal information is governed by our Privacy Policy, available at [Privacy Policy](https://www.kvika.in/policies/privacy-policy).

 #### 10. Governing Law